phalcon/documentation/docs/controllers.md

 Controllers in Phalcon **must** have the suffix `Controller` in their file and class name and **must** extend the [Phalcon\Mvc\Controller][mvc-controller] class.

-!!! info "NOTE"
+> **NOTE**: The default controller (when no controller has been specified in the UR)L is **IndexController** and the default action (when no action has been specified in the URL) is **indexAction**.

-    The default controller (when no controller has been specified in the UR)L is **IndexController** and the default action (when no action has been specified in the URL) is **indexAction**.
+{: .alert .alert-info }

 ## Routing
-[Routing][routing] is further explained in the relevant document.
-However, the default route is:
+[Routing](routing.md) is further explained in the relevant document.
+However the default route is:

 ```bash
 /:module/:controller/:action/:parameter1/:parameter2
 ```

-You can find more information about modules in the [application][application] document.
+You can find more information about modules in the [application](application.md) document.
 For an application that does not have any modules, the default routes are:

 ```bash